najafian-lab/fpw-dl-v1/README.md

 # figure for normal dataset
 python figure.py --running_average --running_average_file dataset/normal/prediction/running_average_individual.json --running_average_num 20 --running_average_offset 0 --running_average_title "Running average of normal samples" --running_average_use_overall_average --running_average_show_convergence
 ```
-That command will produce something similar to.
-This graph is particularly useful for noise analysis and understanding, roughly, how many images need to be sampled per biopsy for the FPW averages to converge.
+That commands will produce something similar to the images below in the file `running_average.png`.
+This graph is particularly useful for noise analysis and understanding, roughly, how many images need to be sampled for FPW averages to converge per biopsy.
 |![Running average of normal biopsies (images/running_average_normal.png)](images/running_average_normal.png)|![Running average of fabry biopsies (images/running_average_fabry.png)](images/running_average_fabry.png)|
-Please use `python figure.py --help` for more options.
+Please use `python figure.py --help` for more figure options.

 ## Issues
 If there are any issues with the repository or process, please message David Smerkous at smerkd@uw.edu, and/or Dr. Behzad Najafian at najafian@uw.edu.